Oregon Small Estate Affidavit Form

 • There are no other probate cases or personal representatives appointed for the estate.

-• The affiant is an heir, devisee, creditor, or personal representative named in the decedent’s will.
+• The affiant is an heir, devisee, creditor, or personal representative named in the will.

-• The affiant is over eighteen (18) and does not have a criminal record.
+• The affiant is over 18 and has no criminal record.

 Step 3 – Send Notices

-After filing, the affiant will need to send copies of the affidavit and attachments to the estate’s heirs, devisees, creditors, and any other required party indicated in the form.
-Mailed copies and notices must be sent within thirty (30) days of filing.
+Within 30 days of filing, the affiant must send copies of the Affidavit and attachments to the estate’s beneficiaries, creditors, and any other required parties listed in the form.[7]

 Step 4 – Pay Debts and Expenses